Financial independence and accountability

 Our funding policy

-Internationally, government funding represents less than two per cent of the total funds raised.
+Internationally, government funding represents only one per cent of the total funds raised.
 Since 2016, we refuse to take funds from the European Union, its Member States and Norway, in opposition to their damaging deterrence policies on migration and their intensifying attempts to push people away from European shores.

 Moreover, we don't accept contributions from companies and industries whose core activities may be in direct conflict with, or limit our ability to provide medical humanitarian work.